ACCESS-NRI/access-nri-intake-catalog/docs/management/building.rst

       $ metadata-template

+     You'll then need to replace all the values enclosed in :code:`<>`.
+Fields marked as :code:`REQUIRED` are required.
+All other fields are encouraged but can be deleted or commented out if they are not relevant.

    * To validate a :code:`metadata.yaml` file (i.e. to check that required fields are present with required types)::

       $ metadata-validate <path/to/metadata.yaml>